Bhushan-Jagtap-2013/MicroFS/README.md

 # MicroFS
-μFS is a small File system written in C for Linux Kernel 4.9.6
+μFS is a simple file system written in C for Linux Kernel 4.9.6